Face Off: Should students take notes on a tablet instead of paper in class?

 The paper production industry consumes vast amounts of energy and water.
 It also contributes significantly to global greenhouse gas emissions.
 Students can reduce their carbon footprint and contribute to a more sustainable educational system by eliminating the need for notebooks.

-Additionally, instead of carrying a heavy bag filled with textbooks and notebooks, students can have a single, lightweight device to replace all their heavy books.
+Finally, instead of carrying a bulky bag filled with textbooks and notebooks – which may damage the back or cause pain – students would have a single, lightweight device to replace all their heavy books.
+Eliminating the need for physical notebooks can benefit students who commute or move between multiple classrooms throughout the day.

 Against: Giselle Lee, 17, West Island School